zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 security group

-[b] Create a target group using the same VPC that you used to create the instances - note the ARN that is output
+[b] Create a target group using the same VPC that you used to create the instances

 [c] Register targets in the target group

 [d] Create a listener with a default rule Protocol: HTTP and Port 80 forwarding on to the target group

 Try and access the EC2 instance using the public IP address of the load balancer in a browser.
 The load balancer will not be working at this point because Apache 2 is not installed.
-Check this and then:

-On each instance, install apache2
+Then, on each instance, install apache2:

 ```
 sudo apt install apache2